Arrowhead High School: Broadway Bound

-Junior State Of America

-Arrowhead boasts one of the largest Junior State of America (JSA) chapters in the Midwest.
-The group of about 50 students discusses and debates political topics, holds candidate debate watch parties, and promotes awareness about current events.

 Athletics

 Arrowhead is a member of the Classic 8 Conference.
 In 2004, it became the first non-professional venue in Wisconsin to use FieldTurf on its football field when it was installed at Pfeiffer Memorial Stadium.
 In 2007, the school renovated its East Gym in the north campus to include a new wooden floor with the school's "A" logo at half court.
 The school has an on-campus ice rink, the Howard G. Mullett Ice Center, which was donated by the Mullett family and opened in 1998.

 In 2005, Arrowhead was named the best athletic high school in the state by Sports Illustrated, which stated, "This suburban Milwaukee school is incredible in swimming and football and has won 13 state titles over the last 10 years."
 It was also named the best athletic high school in Wisconsin in 2006 and 2007.
 The school has won 25 WIAA state championships since 1993, including six in boys' swimming, six in girls' swimming, and five in football.

 In the 2007–2008 season Arrowhead's girls' cross country team won its first-ever WIAA state championship by defeating Whitefish Bay.
 2007 also saw the Arrowhead girls' field hockey team win its second consecutive Wisconsin State Field Hockey Association (WSFHA) championship by defeating University School of Milwaukee.
 The football team took home its fourth state title in the fall of 2007 with a win over Homestead.
 The boys' swimming team took the state title that same year, its fourth in seven years.
 They had been runners-up to Madison Memorial in the previous three years.
 In Spring 2008 the Arrowhead boys' golf team won the Division 1 state team championship by defeating Madison Memorial.
 The gymnastics team took 2nd place in its third state appearance.

 In the 2008–2009 school year the football team advanced to its third consecutive Division 1 state championship game against Homestead (its 9th in 16 years) and the girls' swimming team took home its sixth Division 1 state title in seven years by edging Madison East.
 The girls' golf team also advanced to the state tournament, finishing with a fifth-place performance.

 In the winter sports season, the boys' hockey team took home its first state championship by defeating Fond du Lac.